ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

   </entityFramework>
 ````

-If you use an EDMX file, make sure to update the Provider name there:
+If you use an EDMX file, update the Provider name there:

 ````xml
 <edmx:Edmx Version="3.0" xmlns:edmx="http://schemas.microsoft.com/ado/2009/11/edmx">